-By helping millions of businesses learn more about their customers, we like to think we know a thing or two about customer satisfaction.
+By helping millions of businesses learn more about their customers (psst, our ultimate customer feedback guide can help you do the same), we like to think we know a thing or two about customer satisfaction.
 For example, we’ve learned that businesses who measure customer satisfaction are a third more likely to consider themselves successful than those who don’t.

 But we’re also inspired by business leaders and innovators whose experiences remind us who’s really number one.
 Get (even more!) fired up about putting your customers first by checking out our favorite customer satisfaction quotes:

 The single most important thing is to make people happy.
 If you are making people happy, as a side effect, they will be happy to open up their wallets and pay you.Derek Sivers, Founder CD Baby